This page lists all the built-in charts you can put in an HTML report.

 dependency_chart

 Note that this requires graphviz to be installed.
 See the GraphViz website for installation instructions.
+If GraphViz can’t be found then the report will still be generated but this paticular chart will be skipped.

 You can customize this chart with two different kinds of rules.
 One to describe the actual issues themselves and the other to describe the links between issues.